Take a look at our frequently asked questions for more information.

 Who teaches the PATH weekend and night classes?

-PATH faculty are SFSU faculty who teach CAD, EED and SPED major classes.
-Many of the faculty have experience in the field as educators, administrators and researchers.
+PATH faculty are SF State faculty who teach CAD, EED and SPED major classes.
+Many of the faculty are currently working in the field as educators, administrators and/or coaches.

-Is PATH part of SFSU?
-Will I get a SFSU BA degree?
+Is PATH part of SF State?
+Will I get a SF State BA degree?

 Yes, PATH is a special program in the Department of Child and Adolescent Development.
-Students in PATH are CAD major and will receive their BA degrees from SFSU just like non-PATH CAD majors.
+Students in PATH are CAD majors and will receive their BA degrees from SF State just like non-PATH CAD majors.

 Are the guaranteed classes enough to grant me full time status?

-Yes, we offer four classes each semester in the major that equals 12 units a semester.
+Yes, we offer four classes each semester in the major that equals 12 or more units a semester.

 I've already taken 1 or 2 of the classes listed on the structured path.
 Does that make me ineligible to join the PATH program?

 Taking 1 or 2 classes on the structured PATH does not make you ineligible for the PATH program.
-You can still join.
-You will still participate in a majority of the CAD classes with PATH.
+You can still join, however, priority admissions is given to students who have not taken any of the PATH courses.
+If you are accepted into the program, you will still participate in a majority of the CAD classes with PATH.
 For the 1 or 2 classes you have taken already, PATH will help you determine an alternative class.

 How do I apply?

-Step 1: In order to be considered for PATH, students must apply to SFSU and the Child and Adolescent Major with an Early Childhood Emphasis.
-Students should follow the CSU Mentor Deadlines and be sure to apply by the fall deadline.
+Step 1: In order to be considered for CAD PATH, students must apply to SF State and the Child and Adolescent Major with an Early Childhood Emphasis.
+Students should follow the Cal State Apply Deadlines and be sure to apply by the fall deadline, November 30th.

-Step 3: In the spring, students must fill out an application to the PATH program.
+Step 3: Students must fill out an application to the PATH program by April 30th, 2018.
 Applications are available on-line using the following link: http://www.tfaforms.com/276170

-Step 4: Upon applying to the PATH program, all transfer students will be asked to meet with our academic counselor to review transcripts and PATH eligibility.
+Step 4: Upon applying to the CAD PATH program, all applicants will be asked to meet with our academic counselor to review transcripts and PATH eligibility.